seinokoula/elysia_bun_A4/README.md

 The application uses the following packages:

  - @types/supertest :
     This packages is for testing the application. it can be used with this command
     ```
     bun test
     ```

 - @elysiajs/swagger:
     This package is for interacting with and testing the API you are building.
     It can be used with
     ```
     /api
     ```
     in base url of http://localhost:3000/. so http://localhost:3000/api/ will show the swagger ui.

+- bun-livereload:
+    this package is for reloading the imports each time the function is called.
+    So it has no direct use in the application but it is used in the development mode.

 ## Structure of the Application